Deadly flooding devastates central Texas: Here’s how to help

 By Jennifer Johnson, CNN

-(CNN) — Torrential rains triggered flash flooding in central Texas Friday, killing more than 65 people, including at least 21 children.
+(CNN) — Torrential rains triggered flash flooding in central Texas Friday, killing at least 89 people, including dozens of children.

 The Guadalupe River rose more than 20 feet in less than two hours.
 Located on the river is Camp Mystic, a girls summer camp in Kerr County.
-There are still campers missing.
+There are still campers and a counselor missing.

 As the search continues, charities are on the ground providing aid.
 You can help by clicking HERE or using the form below.